VantaGate/VantaGate/README.md

 To use Yandex:
 - Fetch the url (https://yandex.com)
-- Open using your native browser or Parazone
+- Open the '.html' file using your native browser or Parazone
-- Type in your search term
+- Type in your search term and hit enter
-- If it says 'Site Blocked', Access Restricted,
+- If your browser says 'Site Blocked', 'Access Restricted', etc, copy the link from the search bar and fetch that one as well
+- Open the other '.html' file using either your native browser or Parazone